Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Simulation Results

 \section{Simulation Results}

-This section will validate the proposed logical Koopman AE approach on inverted cart-pole systems over wireless channels.
+This section validates the semantic logical Koopman \gls{ae} on inverted cart-pole systems over wireless channels.
 Each system is defined by a four-dimensional state vector representing the horizontal position and velocity of the cart and the vertical angle and angular velocity of the pendulum, and control is applied through a horizontal force.
 Here, we adopt the following simulation parameter settings unless specified otherwise: the pendulum mass is set to $\{1, 3, 4, 5, 6\} \, \mathrm{Kg}$, the cart mass is established at $ \{5, 15, 20, 25, 30\}\, \mathrm{Kg}$, and the pendulum length is maintained at $ \{ 0.2, 0.6, 0.8, 1.0, 1.2 \}\, \mathrm{m}$.
-We simulate five systems with varying parameters, governed by logical control rules, over a temporal span of $[150,251]$.
-These logical control rules are defined as

-for $i \in \{1,2,3,4,5\}$.
-The parameter $\beta_{i}$, ranging across $\{0, 2.0, 3.0, 4.0, 5.0\}$, delineates the value within the state space for each respective system.
-The training data is sampled at a rate of $\tau_{0} = 100 \, \mathrm{ms}$ over the time interval of $\left[0,251\right]$ and system dynamics are computed using the Runge-Kutta method with a step size of $0.1$.
-The logical Koopman AE model is trained using the Adam optimizer with a batch size of $251$, a learning rate of $2 \times 10^{-3}$, and early stopping, and experiments are repeated five times with different seeds.
+We conduct simulations on five distinct systems, each characterized by varying parameters that change their underlying dynamics, and governed by logical control rules, over a temporal interval $[150,251]$.
+These logical control rules are defined as for $i \in \{1,2,3,4,5\}$.
+The parameter $\beta_{i}$, ranging across $\{0, 2.0, 3.0, 4.0, 5.0\}$, specifies the value within the state space for each respective system.
+The training data is sampled at a rate of $\tau_{0} = 100 \, \mathrm{ms}$ over a trajectory length ($K$) of $\left[0,251\right]$, and the system dynamics is computed using the Runge-Kutta method with a step size of $0.1$.
+The semantic logical Koopman \gls{ae} is trained using the Adam optimizer with a batch size of $256$, a learning rate of $2 \times 10^{-3}$, and early stopping, and the experiments are repeated five times with different seeds.